 SAP does not follow a transparent pricing model for Business Objects Data Services (BODS).
 The final price depends on your requirements and can be finalized by contacting the Sales team at SAP.

-Informatica Data Explorer houses numerous Data Profiling and Quality solutions that give businesses the ability to carry out a faster and more thorough analysis of their data.
-This tool can efficiently scan every single data record from all data sources to identify various anomalies and hidden relationships.
+Informatica Data Explorer houses numerous data quality and profiling solutions that give businesses the ability to carry out faster and more thorough analyses of their data.
+This tool can efficiently scan every single data record from all sources to identify anomalies and hidden relationships.
 It can work seamlessly on highly complex datasets and also find connections between multiple data sources.
 This tool houses various pre-built rules that can be applied to Structured or Unstructured data for profiling.

 Informatica Data Explorer Pricing